WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_processes.md

 ### **Activities**
 <img src="./l3_process_process.png" style="width:30%"/>
 <br clear="all"/>
 > Summary: From the L2 Business Process, the L3 author creates a PlanDefinition to illustrate the business process.
-This may include capturing the business process as a BPMN diagram.

 ### **Output Criteria / Definition of Done**